garyd203/xraysink/README.md

 # xraysink (aka xray-asyncio)
-Extra AWS X-Ray instrumentation for asyncio Python libraries that are not (yet) supported by the official [aws_xray_sdk](https://github.com/aws/aws-xray-sdk-python) library.
+Extra AWS X-Ray instrumentation to use distributed tracing with asyncio Python libraries that are not (yet) supported by the official [aws_xray_sdk](https://github.com/aws/aws-xray-sdk-python) library.